Pan-Qi/BERT-FASTAI/README.md

+This repo is the combination of FAST AI and BERT for 5 class semantic analysis classification task.
+First run

 ## Bert multi-label text classification by PyTorch

 This repo contains a PyTorch implementation of the pretrained BERT and XLNET model for multi-label text classification.